The political economies of plastic packaging recycling: addressing persistent challenges concerning recyclability in and beyond Greater Manchester

 The UK government accepts the ‘need to drive better quantity and quality in recycling’, with stark social and environmental implications carried with inertia.

-It is accepted that the challenges and opportunities, mirroring the politics of plastic packaging, have diverse social, material, and economic roots.
+It is widely accepted that the challenges and related opportunities, mirroring the politics of plastic packaging, have diverse social, material, and economic roots.

-The project explores these by gathering insight and expertise from across the plastics supply chain (i.e., packaging producers and recyclers; retailers; national policymakers; and local authorities).
+The project explores these roots through case study research and stakeholder engagement activities premised on gathering expert insights from across the plastic packaging supply chain (i.e., from packaging producers and recyclers; retailers; national policymakers; and local authorities).

-- What are the capacities of public and private actors to reimagine and change society’s relationships with plastic packaging and improve recyclability?
+• What are the capacities of UK organisations to reimagine and change society’s relationships with plastic packaging?

-- What are the similarities, differences, and tensions between organisational and business practices and strategies?
+• What are the similarities, differences, and tensions between organisational practices and strategies?

-- How could efforts and imaginaries be aligned to improve recyclability and more broadly rates of plastic packaging recycling?
+• How could efforts be aligned to improve UK plastic packaging recycling?

-By addressing these questions, the project aims to develop crosscutting knowledge that supports sustainable transitions.
+By addressing these questions, the research project contributes crosscutting knowledge, focused on positively impacting sustainable transitions.

 If you would like to learn more, please get in contact with Dr Torik Holmes: torik.holmes@manchester.ac.uk